-We strive to be a transparent company, so we created this guide as a reminder of our core principles and to create a common understanding for our existing and new team members, partners, clients, and friends.
+This guide is a reminder of our core principles and strives to create a common understanding for our existing and new team members, partners, clients, and friends.
 Imagine a poor man's Hitchhiker's Guide to the Galaxy, but for okay bueno, one of the weirder places in this universe.
 Don’t forget your towel.

 We are a small team, punching well above our weight.
 We are working with top global brands, early-stage start-ups, and governmental organisations.
 This is no place for politics and finger pointing: we work hard individually to get shit done together.

 Each one, teach one.
-Sharing techniques, inspirations, and lessons you've learned goes a long way.
-We have learning programs in place for our junior team, weekly joined FWA judging sessions for our designers, and an inspiration channel on Slack that only occasionally gets hijacked to discuss lunch choices.
+Sharing techniques, inspiration, and lessons you've learned goes a long way.
+We do bi-weekly WIP sessions to share our findings, joined FWA judging sessions, and host an inspiration channel on Slack.
+Oh, and of course we love teaming up on projects.

 At okay bueno we do not limit our roles to manager, designer or developer.
 We simply strive to find solutions, create our own path and make things better, everyday.

-All voices are heard.
 We don't sugarcoat things.
 Our office is neither a place for big egos nor for petty arguments.
-And yes, the picture doesn't lead you on: we are super fun to work with.
+All voices are heard.
+And yeah, we are just as fun to work with as the picture implies.

-But seriously, we are from all over the place: Germany, Spain, the UK.
-We communicate in English internally and we expect our clients to do the same to include the whole team in the conversation.
+But seriously, we are from all over the place: Germany, Spain, Kosovo, Mongolia, the UK.
+We communicate internally in English and expect our clients to do the same to include the whole team in the conversation.

 Well, duh.
 We are a product studio.
 Products are at the core of everything we do.
-We occasionally tinker with tools, frameworks, and technologies, explore new design directions, and experiment with business models, and we love doing that, but all our efforts revolve around products with a purpose.
+We occasionally tinker with tools, frameworks, and technologies, explore new design directions, and experiment with business models, but our heart is in building products with a purpose.

 Don't worry, we still have fun at work.
-But we are planning time wisely to make the most of it.
+But we are planning time wisely to be efficient.
 Sitting in an office killing time, checking off tasks, and planning countless meetings simply doesn't fit our working style and agenda.

 Products can only succeed if everyone involves cares deeply about the product.
 If there's not a strong fit between interest, believes, and passion, the chance of failure is increased exponentially.
 This is true for each and every one of our team members, but also for our partners and clients.
 We are not interested in money jobs.